ethi-technologies/policies/ethi-privacy-statement.md

 #### Third party applications

 You have the option of enabling or adding third-party applications to your Account.
 These are not necessary for your use of Ethi.
-We will share your User Personal Information with third parties when you ask us to, however, you are responsible for your use of the third-party products and for the amount of User Personal Information you choose to share with it.
+We will share your User Personal Information with third parties when you ask us to, however, you are responsible for how much you share and your use of the third-party products.

 ### How you can access and control the information we collect

-If you're already a Ethi user, you may access, update, alter, or delete your basic user profile information by editing your user profile or contacting Ethi Support.
-You can control the information we collect about you by limiting what information is in your profile, by keeping your information current, or by contacting Ethi Support.
+If you're already a Ethi user, you may access, update, alter, or delete your basic user profile information by editing your user profile or data choices, or by contacting Ethi Support.
+You can control the information we collect about you by limiting/deleting any information is in your profile, by keeping your information current, or by contacting Ethi Support.

 #### Data retention and deletion of data